Shell1010/AQW-md/Class Usage Guides/Shadow Stalker of Time.md

 Usually you shouldn't use this skill with 5 active as it will lower your survivability, since you won't be able to dodge on the next rotation.
 This is fine if the enemy just doesn't hit hard.

 *Shuga sent some very niche weird bug thingy where nuke damage grows in double nuke when throwing this out after 5.
-I wasn't really able to replicate this.*
+I wasn't really able to replicate this, but just know it exists.*

 ---